What It's Like To Return To Work After Being Sexually Harassed

 “

-Being in the same space or environment causes revictimization — or what's called repeated traumas.
+Being in the same space or environment causes 'revictimisation' — or what's called repeated traumas.

 Deborah Serani, PsyD